SaahilParmar/PerfGuard/README.md

 ---

 📚 Troubleshooting

+**Config KeyError:**
+If you see an error like `KeyError: 'base_url'` or `KeyError: 'endpoints'`, check that your `config/config.yaml` contains all required keys as shown above.
+The script now supports both `host` and `base_url` for flexibility.

-Common issues and solutions are documented in:
+More issues and solutions are documented in:
 > troubleshooting_log.md